Fishing Outlook & Conditions

 Yellow Dog Flyfishing's Tip of the Week

-Nymphing with large stonefly nymphs and worms has been the best way to catch fish with the slightly off color water.
-Perdigons have worked well too.
+Nymphing with large stonefly nymphs, caddis nymphs, and perdigons has been the best way to catch fish.
+Mayfly nymphs have worked well too.
 Keep an eye out for rising fish as the spring hatches take flight.

 Directions open in app